-At the end of each semester, the faculty will file grades with the Registrar.
+At the end of each semester the faculty will file grades with the Registrar.
 The Office of the Registrar does not report grades to students or others over the telephone.
-Students may view their grades by accessing Eastern's Web site www.eastern.edu.
-(Web Advisor offers secure access through password protection.)
+Students may view their grades by accessing Student Planning or Web Advisor on Eastern's Web site www.eastern.edu.
+(Web Advisor and Student Planning offer secure access through password protection.)